kylethayer/bioladder/wiki/extensions/SemanticMediaWiki/docs/technical/api.md

 }
 ```

-## SMW\Api\Info
+## api.php?action=smwinfo
 An interface to access statistical information about the properties, values etc..

 > api.php?action=smwinfo&format=json&info=proppagecount|propcount

-The following parameters are available and can be concatenate using the "|" character.
+The following parameters are available and may be concatenate using the "|" character.
-* proppagecount
-* propcount
-* querycount
-* usedpropcount
-* declaredpropcount
-* conceptcount
-* querysize
-* subobjectcount
-* formatcount
+* `proppagecount`: The total number of properties registered with a page.
+* `declaredpropcount`: The total number of properties with a datatype assigned.
+* `usedpropcount`: The total number of properties with at least one values assigned.
+* `propcount`: The total number of property values assinged.
+* `errorcount`: The total number of property values invalidly assinged.
+* `querycount`: The total number of queries.
+* `querysize`: The total size of all queries.
+* `formatcount`: The query formats and their respective total usage count.
+* `subobjectcount`: The total number of subobjects.
+* `conceptcount`: The total number of concepts.

 #### Output serialization